-It uses Fourier transform + periodogram for finding periodic vectors on the transcript normalized counts over all CDS regions from position 0 (TIS) to 149 (or other max position if increased by the user x (numeric) Vector of values to detect periodicity of 3 like in RiboSeq data.
+It uses Fourier transform + periodogram for finding periodic vectors on the transcript normalized counts over all CDS regions from position 0 (TIS) to 149 (or other max position if increased by the user.

 Checks if there is a periodicity and if the periodicity is 3, more precisely between 2.9 and 3.1.